915-nistor-robert/razor-risk-table/README.md

 # Trade Table App

 This is a React app that displays a table of trades and allows you to add, amend, and delete trades.
-You can add a trade by filling out the add trade form, which is displayed in a modal when you click the "Add Trade" button.
+You can add a trade by filling out the add trade form, which is displayed in a modal when you click the "+" button.
 You can update or delete a trade by clicking on a row in the table and selecting the appropriate action from the dropdown that appears.
 # Getting Started

 To get started, you can clone this repository and then install the dependencies: